mojo532/mojo532/README.md

 ### 👋 Hello, Nice to see you!

-Welcome to my page.
+Welcome to my page.//
-I'm Kyungmin, developer from 🇰🇷South Korea, living in 🇩🇪Germany, Berlin.
-Currently studying Computer Science(Informatik) in Uni.Rostock.
+I'm Kyungmin, developer from 🇰🇷South Korea, living in 🇩🇪Germany, Berlin.// Currently studying Computer Science(Informatik) in Uni.Rostock.//

 ## 🛠️ Tech Stack